Game Build Details

 Atomic Clock Build Details

 Game Design Example

-The Fun with Pinball exhibit is comprised of several groups of displays.
-Follow the links below for details.
+The Fun With Pinball exhibit is comprised of several groups of displays detailed in the links below.

 |Small boards||Small boards that focus on a single or small number of devices.|

 |Original games||Multiple devices combined into original working games.|

 |Atomic Pinball Clock||The Atomic Pinball Clock which receives the WWVB atomic clock radio broadcast and displays the time.|

 Since it's debut in 2013 the exhibit has been shown at Maker Faires, museums, pinball shows and public libraries.

 Beyond the hands on interaction with the exhibit pieces on these pages, there are things to learn about the science and technology that make them work.
 Visit the Learn pages to see what you can learn from them and the game design example page for more complete details of parts of one of the complete games.